jagho-jcs/aws-devops-sample-terraform-module-project/README.md

-# AWS DevOps Sample Terraform Module
+# AWS DevOps Example Terraform Module

 This has been tested using Terraform v0.12.x.

-The solution intends to demonstrate best practice resilience within a multiple regions.
+This solution intends to demonstrate best practice resilience within multiple aws regions.